 Grace said nothing.

-Ethan remained still in the hallway.
+Ethan stood still in the hallway.

 Vanessa continued, savoring every word.